 Another option for those looking for 9 inch long circular needles.
 These are special because they’re bundled with a stitch holder.
 Perfect for keeping the first sock ready while you work on the second.
 Chiaogoo makes excellent products.

 For more on their needles, see my article on the Chiaogoo twist complete set.

 - Pointy tips make it easy to get into stitches without splitting the wool.

 - Comes with a bonus stitch holder

 - Needle size is etched on the needle for a handy reference

 - The cable is also made from steel, but it’s nylon-coated

-- May take a while getting used to knitting like this
+- May take a while to get used to knitting like this.

-- The small cable may be uncomfortable for some people to use
+- The small cable may be uncomfortable for some to use

 - Comes with a handy storage tube